 |2||If the file is not intended to be deleted, do not use the

 A similar implementation is done for any other of the resourced-based connectors.

 When you implement a reliability pattern, consider the following points:

-When the connector (message source) allows it, always use a transaction.
+When the connector (event source) allows it, always use a transaction.

-When you want to enlist multiple managed resources within the same transaction, use an XA transaction to bridge message sources.
+When you want to enlist multiple managed resources within the same transaction, use an XA transaction to bridge event sources.

 The reliability of JMS is tied to the MQ implementation and how it is configured.
 Most MQ implementations allow you to configure whether messages are stored only in memory, or persisted.
 You can achieve reliability only if you configure the MQ server to persistently store messages before sending them forward.
 Otherwise, you risk losing messages in case of an MQ server crash.

 If the outbound operation in the reliable acquisition flow is not transactional (for example, a flow from file-to-FTP), perform that operation inside a Try Scope.
 With this practice, you can confirm if the operation completes successfully or, in case it fails, log the error message.